 41% Black and 33% Latino

 We know how hard it is to run a school and simultaneously stay connected to opportunities to bring resources to create a high-performing school.
 The challenge can be even higher for leaders of color who may not have access to key networks.

 We started the National Charter Collaborative specifically to build a community of leaders of color with the goal of supporting the success of your school and you, as a valuable, impactful leader.

-Currently in a development phase, The NCC will provide school leaders of color with the following levels of support:
+The NCC provides school leaders of color with the following levels of support:

 Host solutions workshops to provide professional development and pair experts and school service providers with leaders of color to address high-need areas

 The Fellowship is currently in the development phase.